Kieran Rayner & Gamal Khamis present:

 Location

-Royal Over-Seas League, London SW1A 1LR
+Princess Alexandra Hall, Royal Over-Seas League, London

-Meet the Performers
+Meet the CREATIVES

 Kieran Rayner